yarnmengnus/tp/docs/UserGuide.md

 The rows represent the different Priority Levels (How important the task is): `1-10`

 The higher the urgency and the priority, the task will appear further towards the top right of the matrix.
-The task(s) in the top right of the matrix should be done first.
+The task(s) in the top right of the matrix should be done first. <br>
 ![img.png](matrix.png)

 <div style="page-break-after: always;"></div>